ProjectEdenGG/Parchment/README.md

 ## License

+The fork is based off of [paperweight-examples](https://github.com/PaperMC/paperweight-examples).
-See https://github.com/PaperMC/paperweight-examples for the license of material used/modified by this project.
+See its project page for the license of material used/modified by this project.

-### Note

-The fork is based off of [paperweight-example](https://github.com/PaperMC/paperweight-examples).